18 Different Types of Bees

 In addition to this, they favor living in wooded areas, parks, grassy cliff slopes, and dirt.

-You will most likely encounter these different types of bees between March and June.
+You will most likely encounter these bees between March and June.

-As a rule, the males emerge first, as they emerge from their hibernation phase a little earlier than their counterparts females.
+As a rule, males emerge first from their hibernation phase a little earlier than their female counterparts.

-They have a flight pattern that is extremely rapid and erratic, and it is well-known that they are solitary bees.
+They have an extremely rapid and erratic flight pattern, and it is well known that they are solitary bees.

-Despite this, they prefer to establish their nests in huge, rowdy communities.
+Despite this, they prefer establishing their nests in huge, rowdy communities.

 8. Ashy Mining Bees